matejlatin/matejlatin.co.uk/_posts/2017-04-30-getting-things-done-with-trello.md

 ---
 Most people will enjoy the nice weather or take a trip.
 I use this precious time to do some work on my projects.
 Sounds dull, but deep down it makes me happy.

+{% include aside.html note="Better Web Type has been on my to-do list for almost two years.
+Mostly because I didn’t know what to do and where to&nbsp;start." %}

 I launched a project called [Better Web Type](https://betterwebtype.com) in February and my new website shortly after that.
 Better Web Type is an email course I wanted to do for a while but never really took the time.
 It required a lot of work and that was one of the reasons why I kept postponing it.
 Then I learned what are the best ways to move projects forward.
 It boils down to three things:

 1. Break big problems down into small chunks that are easier to solve,